Why do we Keep Repeating the Same Relationship Patterns?

 A securely attached child feels safe to explore their world.
 They grow up learning to believe in themselves, secure in the knowledge that a caregiver will be available when needed.

 In an adult relationship, this person generally has good self esteem.
-Feeling confident in their relationships, they instinctively know how to be honest, intimate and supportive.
 They will likely be a good listener, and feeling comfortable with setting healthy boundaries and expressing their own needs.

 • Insecure Attachment Styles